simpsonst/posthack/README.md

 ## Stripping subject tags

-Emails sent to lists often have tags prefixed to them, e.g., `[EDAS-CFP]` or `[modfoo]`, so you know they are being delivered to you as a member of the list.
+Emails sent to lists often have tags prefixed to their subjects, e.g., `[EDAS-CFP]` or `[modfoo]`, so you know they are being delivered to you as a member of the list.
 They might also be added by your institution to indicate some processing or status of the message, such as `[External]` or `[SPAM]`.
-In many cases, these conditions are also indicated by header fields that are not normally displayed to the user, such as `X-Spam-Status: YES` or `List-Id: <modfoo.example.org>`, so they are functionally redundant in conjunction with `procmail` rules that use these hidden fields to direct messages to dedicated folders.
+In many cases, these conditions are also indicated by header fields that are not normally displayed to the user, such as `X-Spam-Status: YES` or `List-Id: <modfoo.example.org>`, so the subject tags are functionally redundant in conjunction with `procmail` rules that use these hidden fields to direct messages to dedicated folders.
 Use `strip-label` to remove matching strings from the subject, along with any trailing white space:

 ```